Transfer VHS to digital.

 Before you hit record, take a moment to gather everything you need.
 This means having a working VCR, your computer, a video capture device, and the right cables all in one place.
 You’ll typically need RCA cables to connect the VCR to the capture device and a USB cable to connect that device to your computer.
 Having everything laid out and ready to go prevents you from scrambling to find a missing piece mid-transfer.
 A little organization upfront saves a lot of headaches later and makes the entire process feel much more manageable.
 Think of it as setting up your workstation for success.

-Clean Your Tapes and VCR
+Why You Should Clean Your Tapes and VCR

 Over the years, both your tapes and VCR have likely collected dust, which can cause static, tracking issues, and a fuzzy picture.
 It’s so important to digitize your VHS tapes now because the magnetic tape inside them degrades over time, putting your memories at risk.
 Before you begin, use a VCR head cleaner to gently clean the player’s interior.
 You can also carefully open the plastic flap on your VHS tape to wipe away any visible dust on the tape itself with a soft, lint-free cloth.
 This simple step can dramatically improve the video and audio quality of your transfer.